Distinguishing Kilonovae from Binary Neutron Star and Neutron Star-Black Hole Mergers: Effect of binary parameters on ejecta properties

 For BNS systems, lower mass NSs are less compact and more easily disrupted, yielding larger ejecta masses.
-This trend is reflected in the strong correlation between slowly declining $u$ and $i$ band light curves and low primary NS masses, $m_{\rm NS} \lesssim 1.5\,\msun$.
+This trend is reflected in the strong correlation between slowly declining $u$, $g$, and $i$ band light curves and low primary NS masses, $m_{\rm NS} \lesssim 1.5\,\msun$.
 Even when the primary NS is more massive, a sufficiently low mass companion can still lead to higher ejecta mass and produce slower post-peak evolution.
-This contributes to the trend with mass ratio, in which more asymmetric BNS mergers tend to decline more slowly in both bands.
+This contributes to the trend with mass ratio, in which more asymmetric BNS mergers may also decline more slowly in the three bands.
 The same behavior is also consistent with numerical simulations showing that unequal-mass BNS mergers can produce more ejecta than nearly equal-mass systems~\citep{Camilletti:2022jms}.

 For NSBH systems, the dominant parameters are the BH mass and spin.
 Smaller BH masses and larger aligned spins reduce $R_{\rm ISCO}$ and are conducive to tidal disruption, which in turn increases both the unbound ejecta and the remnant disk mass.
-This is clearly seen in Figure~\ref{appfig:bin_corner}, where systems with lower $m_{\rm BH}$ (correspondingly, $q\gtrsim 0.5$) and higher $a_{\rm BH}$, are strongly associated with slower decline in both the $u$ and $i$ bands.
+This is clearly seen in the right panel of Figure~\ref{appfig:bin_corner}, where systems with lower $m_{\rm BH}$ (correspondingly, $q\lesssim 3$) and higher $a_{\rm BH}$, are associated with slower decline in both the $u$ and $i$ bands.

 An important feature is that the post-peak decline remains well-separated even when the mass parameters of BNS and NSBH systems become comparable, for e.g., between a low mass BH with $m_{\rm BH}\sim 2.5\,\msun$ and a high mass NS with $m_{\rm NS}\sim 2.5\,\msun$.
-In our models, the high mass NS configurations typically yield decline rates of $\Delta m_u^{\rm 2\,days} \sim -1.75$ and $\Delta m_i^{\rm 10\,days} \sim -6$, whereas the low-mass BH configurations give markedly different values of $\Delta m_u^{\rm 2\,days} \sim -3.25$ and $\Delta m_i^{\rm 10\,days} \sim -1$.
+In our models, the high mass NS (BNS) configurations decline rapidly in the blue, with $\Delta m_u^{\rm 5\,days} \sim -9$ and $\Delta m_g^{\rm 5\,days} \sim -7$ while remaining comparatively fast in the red as well, $\Delta m_i^{\rm 10\,days} \sim -6$.
+The low-mass BH (NSBH) configurations give markedly different, more slowly declining values of $\Delta m_u^{\rm 5\,days} \sim -3$, $\Delta m_g^{\rm 5\,days} \sim -1.5$, and $\Delta m_i^{\rm 10\,days} \sim -1$.
+However, also note that numerical simulations in this region of parameter space are sparsely available, limiting the accuracy of the utilized remnant fits for such systems.
 At current and near-future GW detector sensitivities, such low mass BHs can be difficult to distinguish from high mass NSs using GW information alone~\citep{Golomb:2024mmt,Dhani2025-rq}.
-Thus, the post-peak decline in photometric bands can provide an independent way to characterize such systems.
+Thus, if the observed distinction persists the test of more complex simulations, the post-peak decline in photometric bands can provide an independent way to characterize such systems.